StockSharp/doc/en/topics/designer/strategies/using_visual_designer/elements/common/random.md

 ## Incoming Sockets

-- **Trigger** - the signal (any value except `False`) that determines the moment when it is necessary to pass a generated random value through the outgoing socket.
+- **Trigger** - the signal (any value except `False`) that determines the moment when you need to pass a generated random value through the outgoing socket.

 ## Outgoing Sockets